PayString/paystring-documentation/docs/deploy-with-docker.md

 ---
 id: deploy-with-docker
-title: Deploy a PayID Server with Docker
+title: Deploy a PayString Server with Docker
-sidebar_label: Deploy a PayID Server with Docker
+sidebar_label: Deploy a PayString Server with Docker
 ---

-To get started, the first thing to do is set up a PayID server.
+To get started, the first thing to do is set up a PayString server.

 1. If you haven't already, install [Docker](https://docks.docker.com/get-docker/) and [Node](https://nodejs.org/en/) on your machine.